bew0055/Scripting-Project/README.md

 **Admixture**: This package is the main bread and butter of the project.
 This is the software that performs the ancestry population analysis on our data.

+**R and R Studio**: The R softwares are used for plotting and producing a graphic that showcases the results of the analysis on the data in a way that is easy to visualize.
+I have been taught to use R studio, so I suggest installing them both.
+The script is able to be executed on the command line;however, when I created the plots I did so within the R Studio program itself.